Zylann/godot_voxel/doc/source/module_development.md

 ![Tracy screenshot](images/tracy.webp)

-Alternative profilers are also mentionned in the [Godot docs](https://docs.godotengine.org/en/latest/contributing/development/debugging/using_cpp_profilers.html).
+Alternative profilers are also mentionned in the [Godot docs](https://docs.godotengine.org/en/stable/engine_details/development/debugging/using_cpp_profilers.html#doc-using-cpp-profilers).
 They profile everything and appear to be based on CPU sampling, while Tracy is an instrumenting profiler providing specific, live results on a timeline.

 A typical workflow is to launch Tracy, start a connection, and then launch the game, which will establish a connection and record all events.
 Tracy can also be launched and connect after the game, in which case the data will accumulate inside the game.

 ### Tracy-enabled builds

+!!! note
+    These builds are experimental and will be reworked when Godot 4.6 is released with better Tracy support.

 As an experiment, builds of Godot with the module and Tracy integrated are available for Windows, on [Github Actions](https://github.com/Zylann/godot_voxel/actions/workflows/windows.yml).
 The file to download will have `tracy` in the name.
 Note, you will need a Github account to download it.